ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 exit status 1
 ```

 So, next step is to deploy `<subnetName>` into `<clusterName>`.
-So as to create the subnet and blockchain transactions
+So as to create the Subnet and blockchain transactions
-needed for posterior syncing and validation of the subnet.
+needed for posterior syncing and validation of the Subnet.

 While the `subnet deploy` command can be used [as described here](/docs/build/subnet/deploy/fuji-testnet-subnet.md#deploy-the-subnet),
-deplying into Devnets is a subset of that operation, and so a quickest command is provided.
+deploying into Devnets is a subset of that operation, and so a quickest command is provided.

 It automatically takes into account the API endpoint of the Devnet, and use a common funding option for Devnets, known as EWOQ keys.